alajmo/sake/docs/DOCUMENTATION.md

     dirs: [frontend]
 ```

-This is equivalent to running `mani run example --dirs frontend`
+This is equivalent to running `yac run example --dirs frontend`

 #### Output